FountainExponential/web/README.md

 @Player
 What a lovely little town. `townGoesOnFullAlert();` Everything is as I expect it to be.
 ```
 Alternatively calling code behind without showing the returned result can be done by using a & sign.
+Markdown color codeing will not work for this.
-Using the & can only be done for a value or function, as for an expression the end can not be determined.
+Using the & in the middle of a sentence can be done for a value or function, as the end of the expression can then be determined.
+Having the & at the start makes the whole line being interpreted as instructions.
 ```
 ### Arriving in town
 @Player
 What a lovely little town. &townGoesOnFullAlert() I think we can make it smaller.
+&player.drawnSword = player.hasSword && player.goodSwordArm
 ```

 ##### Injected Values